ng-Classic/ng-classic/packages/misc/angular-in-memory-web-api/README.md

-# Angular in-memory-web-api
+# Angular Classicin-memory-web-api

-An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.
+An in-memory web api for Angular Classicdemos and tests that emulates CRUD operations over a RESTy API.

-It intercepts Angular `Http` and `HttpClient` requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.
+It intercepts Angular Classic`Http` and `HttpClient` requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

 See [Austin McDaniel's article](https://medium.com/@amcdnl/mocking-with-angular-more-than-just-unit-testing-cbb7908c9fcc) for a quick introduction.